 On Friday, February 1, I gave a 30-minute talk titled “The Stargate Switch” during NAU’s Friday Afternoon Undergraduate Mathematics Seminar (FAMUS).
-As the name of the seminar suggests, the target audience for the FAMUS talks are undergraduates.
+As the name of the seminar suggests, the target audience for FAMUS is undergraduates.
 Here is the abstract for my talk.

 An episode of Stargate SG-1 features a two-body mind-switching machine which will not work more than once on the same pair of bodies.
 The plot centers around two disjoint pairs of individuals who swap minds but subsequently wish they could reverse the process.
 We will discuss the mathematics behind the solution to this problem, as well as some generalizations.